 In 2023, we expect to grow net sales over the 2022 level by 5% to 7%, which includes a minimal impact of foreign currency rates.
-We anticipate that the 2023 sales growth will be driven by pricing actions, including the completion of those executed in 2022 in conjunction with cost savings which are expected to offset inflationary pressures.
+We anticipate that the 2023 sales growth will be driven by pricing actions, including the completion of those executed in 2022 combined with new pricing actions we are taking in 2023.
 We expect volume and product mix to be impacted by pricing elasticities, although, consistent with 2022, at a lower level than we have experienced historically.
-We anticipate that our volume and product mix will also be impacted by the combined impact of the divestiture of our Giotti canning business early in the fourth quarter of 2023, the divestiture of our Kitchen Basics brand in the third quarter of last year, the exit of our consumer business in Russia during the second quarter of last year, and the pruning of low margin businesses.
+We anticipate that our volume and product mix will also be impacted by the combined impact of lapping last year's COVID-related disruptions in China, the divestiture of our Kitchen Basics brand in the third quarter of last year, the exit of our consumer business in Russia during the second quarter of last year, and the pruning of low margin businesses.

-We expect our 2023 gross profit margin to range from 110 basis points to 140 basis points higher than our gross profit margin of 35.8% in 2022.
+We expect our 2023 gross profit margin to range from 25 basis points to 75 basis points higher than our gross profit margin of 35.8% in 2022.
 The projected 2023 increase in gross profit margin is principally due to the net effect of (i) the favorable impact of pricing actions in response to increased commodity, packaging materials and transportation costs, (ii) the favorable impact of anticipated GOE program and CCI cost savings, and (iii) a low to mid-teen percentage impact of inflation in 2023 compared to 2022.
 As we recover the cost inflation of our pricing that has lagged in the past two years, we expect cost pressures to be more than offset by pricing actions and our expected cost savings in 2023.

-In 2023, we expect an increase in operating income of 11% to 13%, which includes a minimal impact from foreign currency rates, over the 2022 level.
-The projected 2023 change in operating income includes the effects of cost savings from our GOE program and lapping the COVID-19 restrictive measures in China during 2022, which we anticipate will be partially offset by increased employee incentive compensation and the impact of our Kitchen Basics divestiture.
+In 2023, we expect an increase in operating income of 10% to 12%, which includes a minimal impact from foreign currency rates, over the 2022 level.
+The projected 2023 change in operating income includes the effects of cost savings from our Global Operating Effectiveness Program and lapping the COVID-19 restrictive measures in China during 2022, which we anticipate will be partially offset by increased employee incentive compensation and the impact of our Kitchen Basics divestiture.
 Our CCI-led cost savings target in 2023 is approximately \$85 million.
 We expect that the absence of \$2.2 million of integration expenses related to the FONA acquisition in 2022 to favorably impact operating income in 2023.
-We also expect approximately \$55 million of special charges in 2023 that relate to previously announced organization and streamlining actions; in 2022, special charges were \$51.6 million.
-Excluding special charges and transaction and integration expenses, we expect 2023's adjusted operating income to increase by 10% to 12%, which includes a minimal impact from foreign currency rates.
+We also expect approximately \$50 million of special charges in 2023 that relate to previously announced organization and streamlining actions; in 2022, special charges were \$51.6 million.
+Excluding special charges and transaction and integration expenses, we expect 2023's adjusted operating income to increase by 9% to 11%, which includes a minimal impact from foreign currency rates.